Varicose eczema is a long-term skin condition that affects the lower legs and is common in people with varicose veins.

 There are also some self-help techniques that you can try.
 These treatment options are described in more detail below.

-Fluid?builds up?in the lower legs if you sit or stand for too long, so it is important to keep moving.
+Fluid?can build up?in the lower legs if you sit or stand for too long, so it is important to keep moving.
 Walking will get your muscles working and help to push the blood through the veins to your heart.

 Choice of emollient

 You may need to try several different emollients to find one that works for you.
-You may also be prescribed a mixture of emollients.
-For example:
+You may also be prescribed a mixture of emollients, for example:

 The difference between lotions, creams and ointments is the amount of oil that?they contain.
-Ointments contain the most oil so they can be quite greasy, but?are the most effective at keeping moisture in the skin.
-Lotions contain the least amount of?oil so are not greasy, but can be less effective.
+Ointments contain the most oil, so they can be quite greasy, but?are the most effective at keeping moisture in the skin.
+Lotions contain the least amount of?oil, so are not greasy, but can be less effective.
 Creams are somewhere in between.